 On December 8, 2020, Israel's Minister of Health signed a new regulation that removed CBD from the Israeli DDO.
-For the removal to be completed, the regulation must go before the Knesset's Committee on Health, Welfare and Labour for a vote and ratification.
+For the removal to be completed, the regulation must go before the Knesset's Committee on Health, Welfare and Labor for a vote and ratification.
 As the Knesset was dissolved on December 23, 2020, the regulation did not go before the committee.
 In December 2021, the Minister of Health announced that he had formed a specialists committee to review the effect of removing CBD from the Dangerous Drugs Ordinance.
 The committee, headed by Prof. Joshua Shemer, began its work on December 21, 2021.
 It concluded its research in February 2022 and presented the findings to the Health Ministry for publication.
 The committee was established with the goal of mapping existing legislation and policies around the world regarding the use and regulation of CBD and applying the information in examining how to implement similar policies within Israel.

 The committee also reviewed the quality and quantity of the raw materials used and the concentration levels within the products.
 The committee examined existing information regarding the safety of such products for general public use, a move that allowed it to determine the risk-management steps that would be needed in legalizing CBD production and use within Israel.
 The committee recommended to the Health Ministry that CBD be removed from the list of dangerous drugs, provided the maximum concentration of THC in the finished product does not exceed 0.2%.
-On February 28, 2022, the Minister of Health, Nitzan Horowitz, adopted the recommendation but adjusted the maximum THC concentration level to 0.3% (same as the US standard).